se1-1314/xiast-docs/management/project/spmp.md

 * An SCMP and an SQMP are not necessary, but all relevant information concerning them must be found in the SPMP.

 ####Language
-* Only Java, JavaScript, HTML, CSS, SQL and corresponding libraries and open-source frameworks
+* Only Clojure, Java, JavaScript, HTML, CSS, SQL and corresponding libraries and open-source frameworks
 * Only open-source software may be used for both the endproduct and tools
 * A particular choice of library, tool, etc. must be motivated by means of reliabilityn, openness and simplicity.
 * A library can only be used after agreement with the client and a comparative study of other possible libraries.